222 – August 10

 Jumping over it, climbing, crawling, or sliding over it later is the key.
 For whining and complaining you only get one hour, one afternoon, or one day.
 The end.
 Then back to positive affirmations, sending out ships and counting your money tomorrow.
 That’s what successful people do.
 You stay under your bedcovers for longer than one day, and you’re setting up a new habit.
 And this habit is the “Why-me-God-it-isn’t-fair-everyone’s-a-winner-but-me-I’m-a-loser” habit.
 One day is okay—it’s an aberration, a field trip to Loser Land, nice to visit but you wouldn’t want to live there.
 Two days of this and you’re in trouble.
 But everyone’s entitled to a little whine for one day.
 Enjoy it.
 Revel in it.

 Then get over it.

-We’re having another “Mr. Toad’s Wild Ride” on the stock market the last few days.
+What’s going to happen next with the stock market?
 This is what it’s important to remember: “Buy low, sell high”.
 Not vice versa.